codemonkeysio/code-monkeys-blog/docs/resources/bitcoin/index.md

 ## Education

-[6102bitcoin](https://6102bitcoin.com/) - Pseudonymous bitcoin user and educator with the goal of accelerating bitcoin understanding

 [Bitcoiner.Guide](https://bitcoiner.guide/) - A collection of resources from BitcoinQnA focused on providing Bitcoin education with an emphasis on how to use Bitcoin in a sovereign and private way

 [Bitcoin Only](https://bitcoin-only.com/) - A collection of high quality Bitcoin resources including meetups, books, wallets, hardware, podcasts, and more